jabunce/migration-marker-model-2016/README.md

 # migration-marker-model-2016
-Combines voting-with-your-feet and ethnically-marked-groups models
+Combining voting-with-your-feet and ethnically-marked-groups models

+Files pertaining to collaboration with Cristina Moya and Richard McElreath